MarinaShmovganets/lighthouse/readme.md

 ## Viewing a report

-Lighthouse can produce a report as JSON, HTML, or stdout CLI output.
+Lighthouse can produce a report as JSON or HTML.

 HTML report: